TV-Rename/tvrename/.github/ISSUE_TEMPLATE/bug_report.md

 ## Screenshots or videos of the issue

 Please add any images or videos here.
 Use snipping tool or tinytake / bandicam For videos

-**Additional context**
-Add any other context about the problem here.